dotherightthing/wpdtrt-plugin-boilerplate/README.md

 * at the top of any edited files
 * at the bottom of the edited README.md
 * tag the release
+* update the version constant in the root file of child plugins

 ## Background